bcgov/aries-oca-bundles/README.md

 ### Processing Notes

-* A given Aries agent **MAY** want to pre-load OCA Bundles for Schemas or Credential Definitions all of the identifiers in the `ocabundles.json` file.
+* A given Aries agent **MAY** want to pre-load OCA Bundles for Schemas or Credential Definitions for all of the identifiers in the `ocabundles.json` file.
 From time-to-time, such agents may want to reload the Bundles in case they have been updated in the repository.